LujainHG/Titanic-Survived/README.md

-This project focuses on predicting passenger survival from the Titanic dataset using machine learning.
-The main objective was to build and evaluate models that can determine the likelihood of survival based on features such as age, gender, passenger class, and family size.
-The dataset was thoroughly cleaned by handling missing values, removing irrelevant columns, and engineering new features like total family size.
-Categorical variables were encoded using both label encoding and one-hot encoding techniques.
-Several classification algorithms were implemented and compared, including Logistic Regression, K-Nearest Neighbors, Decision Tree, and Naive Bayes.
-Logistic Regression performed the best, achieving around 80% accuracy.
-This project provided valuable hands-on experience in data preprocessing, feature engineering, and model evaluation within a practical classification task.
+Titanic Survival Prediction

+This project focuses on predicting whether a passenger survived the Titanic disaster using classical machine learning models.
+The goal was to explore different classification techniques and evaluate their performance.

+## Dataset
+- Source: `train.csv` (from Kaggle)

+## Preprocessing
+- Handled missing values.
+- Dropped irrelevant columns.
+- Engineered a new feature.
+- Encoded categorical variables.

+## Models Used

+- Logistic Regression
+- K-Nearest Neighbors (KNN)
+- Decision Tree
+- Naive Bayes

+Each model was trained and evaluated using accuracy and classification metrics like precision, recall, and F1-score.

+## Results

+All models were compared.
+Logistic Regression performed the best overall, achieving around 80% accuracy.